AdobeDocs/audience-manager.en/help/using/c-features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 >[!IMPORTANT]
 >
 >As a buyer, all reported impression totals must be true and accurate.
-If you fail to report impression totals by the 5 day of each month, you must include totals for the unreported month in the following month.
+If you fail to report impression totals by the 5th day of each month, you must include totals for the unreported month in the following month.

-## Assign Impressions Based on Trait Qualification Rules or Type {#section_F457C3B07044474CAE3DCEB339D8E120}
+## Assign Impressions at Feed Level Based on Trait Qualification Rules {#section_F457C3B07044474CAE3DCEB339D8E120}

 The Activation use case lets you use traits in the corresponding data feed to create segments in [Segment Builder](../../../c-features/c-segments/segment-builder.md#topic_E166819D26B94A868376BA54E10E4B74) and map those segments to a destination.
 The Boolean operators [!UICONTROL AND], [!UICONTROL OR], and [!UICONTROL NOT] let you set the conditions for trait and segment qualification.

-For billing purposes, you must allocate impression proportionally for segments that use data feed traits.
-Proportional distribution depends on the Boolean operators you use to create qualification rules.
+When you [Report CPM Usage at Data Feed Level](), you must allocate impressions proportionally for each data feed, according to the [!DNL Boolean] operators used in the trait qualification rules.
 The following table lists how to properly allocate impressions by Boolean rule or trait type.

+>[!TIP]
+>[Report CPM Usage at Segment Level]() to have the data feed level reporting done automatically by Audience Manager.

 <table id="table_BF00FE6740D2459DAFA62F2478492586">
  <thead>